stephanbracke/intermagnet-technical-manual/chapters/usingdata/imagwebsite.rst

 Online Technical Reference Manual
 ---------------------------------

 The Online Technical Reference manual can be found on the subdomain |techman_website|.
-It is the place were you can find the stable version of the Technical Reference Manual and download the `pdf version`_.
+It is also possible to download the manual in different formats.

 .. figure:: ../../img/online_tech_man.png
     :align: center